Skip to content

 1. Collect the full response — the agent loop works with both streaming and non-streaming requests.
 When streaming is enabled, the loop consumes the stream and accumulates tool calls from the streamed chunks.
 When streaming is off, it reads tool calls directly from the response.
 Either way, tool calls are fully collected before any are executed.

-2. Call the LLM — send the current message list plus tool definitions via the chat completions API.
+2. Call the LLM (with retry) — send the current message list plus tool definitions via the chat completions API.
+If the call fails, retry with exponential backoff up to max_llm_retries times (§9.10).

 3. Check finish_reason — if the response’s finish_reason is "tool_calls", the model wants to invoke tools.
 If it’s "stop", the model is done.